adelao747/drug_analysis/README.md

 The executive team has tasked you with generating all of the tables and figures needed for the technical report of the clinical study.
 They have also asked you for a top-level summary of the study results.

+Included in this analysis, is our [Pymaceutical's presentation](https://revealjs.com/demo/?view=scroll).
+In this presentation, you will see a interactive summary of this report.

 # Instructions

 This assignment is broken down into the following tasks: